 You approach the desk and tell the front desk person you are here to see Mr. <Out of Town> but just need a minute to compose yourself.
 She looks at you, almost sad for you and says, “I’m sorry but he’s not here, he’s out of town.”

-With a sadness, you look at her and say, “What?
+Sadly, you look at her and say, “What?
 I thought he said his trip to Miami was next week?”

 “No honey, its this week.”

-“Oh my god, please don’t tell him what a fool I am.
+“Oh, please don’t tell him what a fool I am.
 I am so embarrassed.
 At least I don’t have to use this coffee soaked resume.”

 She leans over and says, “It’s OK, we all have bad days”

 You now reach up and touch her arm lightly and say, “Thank you so much ma’am.
 You really make this day just a little better.
-Would I be able to use your restroom before I go to my next interview, which I hope I didn’t screw up?”
+Would I be able to use your restroom before I go to my next interview, which I hope I didn’t mess up?”

 The pretext, the emotional investment and the touch all greatly increases her chances of compliance, allowing you to plant your USB drives in the hallway and bathroom.